sefinek24/Genshin-Impact-ReShade/README.md

 Please note that the icons and stickers used in this project were obtained from different sources.

 - The icons were sourced from <a href="https://icons8.com" target="_blank">Icons8</a> and <a href="https://www.flaticon.com" target="_blank">FlatIcon</a>, which offer a variety of high-quality icons in formats including PNG, SVG, and EPS.
-- The stickers used in the project were obtained from <a href="https://stickers.wiki" target="_blank">stickers.wiki</a>, a website that provides a large collection of digital stickers for personal use.
+- The stickers used in the project were obtained from <a href="https://stickers.wiki" target="_blank">stickers.wiki</a>, a website that provides a large collection of digital stickers.